 - Before engaging in any sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost-beneficial for your product.
 For Fairtrade certification, you can use this calculation cost tool.

 The high-end specialty coffee segment is characterised by a very high cupping score (around 87 and above), innovative processes (such as natural and honey-processing), direct trade relations, and high transparency and traceability from source to consumer.
 This means that buyers of these coffees ask for requirements that go beyond the requirements for certification.

-Besides high-quality, these buyers are interested in the stories behind the origins of your product, your coffee farm and the coffee growers.
+Besides high-quality, these buyers are interested in your stories from origin; for instance about your coffee farm, the coffee growers and your processing facilities.
 This implies that you should know the specifics of your coffee, from soil management to the cup, from variety to processing, from external suppliers to farmers, and must be willing to share these honestly.
 Other than that, direct trade may result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relations.

 Please review our market information disclaimer.

 Enter search terms to find market research